Why do visually impaired people need a Hungarian educational institution? Because there is none and our children need it!

 |8 buildings that will later become functional|

-Improvements needed to run the main building, which will provide accommodation for up to 60 people, classrooms and service facilities:
+Improvements necessary for the operation of the building, which can accommodate up to 60 people and provide service facilities:

 Other planned expenditure not related to property development:

-- 2 minibuses, suitable for transporting goods and passengers and also functioning as school buses if necessary: € 80.000.
+- 2 minibuses for the transport of goods and passengers, which can also be used as school buses: € 80.000.

 You can still give your generous support on our accessible website